How to Cook Frozen Peas (the RIGHT way)

 • Don’t boil!
 Just don’t do it.
 I know the package tells you to, but don’t.
 Trust me.

 • Add a little sugar to the peas.
+Just enough to enhance the natural sweetness of the peas.
 It’s ok, it won’t taste weird and it will bring out the natural sweetness.

 • Don’t add salt until ready to serve.
 Salting them too early can dehydrate them and they (obviously) won’t be as sweet.
 Salt them after they have cooked and you can salt to taste.